ampproject/amphtml/spec/amp-cache-modifications.md

 ### HTML Sanitization

-The AMP Cache rewrites all documents to make the parsing structure of the AML HTML align more closely with the HTML5 spec.
-This does not fully make the AMP HTML into an HTML5 valid document, but does normalize parsing.
+The AMP Cache parses and re-serializes all documents to remove any ambiguities in parsing the document which might result in subtly different parses in different browsers.

 #### All HTML comments are stripped